 Don’t stash those running tights just because winter is over.
 A new study from Australia reports that wearing compression tights can speed your recovery.
 Men who wore tights during interval training and recovery had lower heart rates and lactate levels than guys who wore shorts.

 One explanation: compression garments boost blood flow to your heart, says study author Dr Chris McLellan.
-Try these Reebok compression tights (R599, Buy It Here).
+Try these compression tights (R249, Buy It Here).

 On Our Radar – The Dark Side of Statins

 Cholesterol-lowering meds may raise your risk of muscle injury during exercise.
 In a new study in the American Journal of Cardiology, statin-taking marathoners had levels of creatine kinase (a marker of muscle damage) 36% higher than drug free runners the day after the race.

 Ask your doctor if you can shelve your statins a few days before a hot weather race, since heat stress worsens muscle injury as well.

 Not only does a dehydrated athlete run slower than a hydrated one, but he may also be in a worse mood and feel less energised afterwards, according to research from the University of South Florida.
 “Signs of dehydration – headache, fatigue, thirst, inability to concentrate – can lead to negative feelings,” says study author Dr Rebecca Lopez.
 “If you’re dehydrated, your body may not respond the way you want it to.
 This can also negatively affect your mood.”

 To gauge your fluid requirements, weigh yourself before and after an event.
 If you lost weight, you may need to drink more during and after your next race.